 As we all know, overcharging and undercharging your battery can be a severe issue; thankfully, that is where the voltage regulator steps in to keep these things in check.

 How long do alternators last?

 Ideally, an alternator is expected to last about 6 – 10 years or roughly 80,000 – 150,000 miles.
 Determining the lifespan of an alternator is quite a difficult task since so many factors can affect its longevity.
 While some cars may experience a faulty alternator after 40,000 miles, others can go up to 100,000 miles without troubleshooting.

 In older cars, the alternator powers only a few things, like the internal and external lights, radio, and one or two other components.
 However, owing to the advance in technology, modern cars have many more accessories to power, such as GPS units, power steering, heated seats, and more.
 Your alternator needs to power all these extra accessories, which increases its load.

 What causes a faulty alternator?

-Several reasons can cause a faulty alternator, but some common issues include:
+It’s finally time to pop up the big question – what can damage an alternator?
+Overall, several reasons can cause a faulty alternator, but some common issues include: